 The new draft Mayor’s Transport Strategy aims to change the way people choose to travel.

-By 2041, the Mayor aims for 80 per cent of all Londoners’ trips to be made by foot, by cycle, or by public transport.
+By 2041, the Mayor aims for 80% of all Londoners’ trips to be made by foot, by cycle, or by public transport.

 Vehicle emissions can blight streets, harming health and contributing to climate change.
 London must meet legal air quality limits as soon as possible.